gargravish/gcp_release_notes/DEPLOYMENT.md

    - Verify that the Dockerfile is correctly copying these files

 3. **Container Build Failures**
+   - **Same File Copy Error**: If you see an error like `cp: 'backend/.env' and 'backend/.env' are the same file`, it means your Docker build arguments are pointing to the same file as the destination.
+Make sure you use different file paths:
+     ```bash
+     docker build --build-arg BACKEND_ENV_FILE=backend/.env.prod \
+                  --build-arg FRONTEND_ENV_FILE=frontend/.env.production \
+                  -t gcp-release-notes-dashboard:local .
+     ```
    - Check Docker errors in the build logs
    - Ensure all files are included in the Docker build context
    - Verify NODE_ENV is set to production for the production build